postsharp/Metalama.Documentation/conceptual/Aspects/advising/contracts.md

 * throw an exception when the value does not fulfill a condition of your choice, or
 * normalize the received value (for instance trimming the spaces of a string).

-Technically speaking, a contract a piece of code that you inject after _receiving_ a value (for input parameters and field/property setters) or _sending_ it (for output parameters and field/property getters).
+Technically speaking, a contract is a piece of code that you inject after _receiving_ a value (for input parameters and field/property setters) or _sending_ it (for output parameters and field/property getters).
 So you can actually do more than throwing an exception or normalizing the value.

 ## The simple way: overriding the ContractAspect class